maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 In statistics education, we may want to display R code or data.
 It can be tempting to take a screenshot and upload this, but it is better to use the `<pre>` environment to display this code as formatted in a code editor.
 Alternatively, you can upload a file of data using the Moodle link feature or [serving out data](..\Authoring\Serving_out_data.md).

-It may be difficult for students to input some statistical notation so try to keep things simple or use an input type other than algebraic expression.
-STACK uses `\var<LETTER>{}` for greek letters, as such it is logical to use these versions in your questions, to ensure the validation a student view matches the question.
+It may be difficult for students to input some statistical notation, so try to keep things simple or use an input type other than algebraic expression.
+STACK uses `\var<LETTER>{}` for Greek letters, as such it is logical to use these versions in your question to ensure the validation a student view matches the question.
 ## General tips

 STACK may simplify when not appropriate for statistics.
 For instance, while \(\sigma^2\) is in fact the standard deviation squared, it is often not desired to simplify this in an expression.
 Consider this when writing algebraic questions or using question variables with `simp:true` on.

-If you feel that you cannot randomise questions using maxima.
-Consider writing the questions in your chosen programming language, then copying the question and changing the values, then make use of the [Moodle random question](https://docs.moodle.org/405/en/Random_question_type) function.
+If you feel that you cannot randomise questions using Maxima, consider writing the questions in your chosen programming language, then copying the question and changing the values, and then make use of the [Moodle random question](https://docs.moodle.org/405/en/Random_question_type) function.

 ## Example

-In this example, the student is asked find a confidence interval.
+In this example, the student is asked to find a confidence interval.
 We will randomly generate a data set for the student.
 This also includes [serving out data](..\Authoring\Serving_out_data.md).

 ### Question variables